March Student Spotlight – Timothy Chad Davenport

 February Student Spotlight – Frederick Basham

 I am the owner and operator of Basham’s Gun Services LLC.
 I am medically retired United States Marine and I am a retired from the Commonwealth of Kentucky, Office of Inspector General, who choose to attend Modern Gun School to get certification in gunsmithing, I have worked as a firearms instructor and with firearms for 35 years.
 I worked as an apprentice with my father Gerald Basham who was a Master Gunsmith and firearms dealer.
 My father taught me a lot about gunsmithing, but I never became an official gunsmith.
 After he passed away in 2015 several of his clients were coming to me wanting to continue providing the services my father had provided and saw a demand for the services my father had provided.
 I began looking into schools to become a gunsmith and found the high reputation of MGS to be an appealing school for my needs.
 I enrolled in the Advanced Gunsmithing Course and found the information to be vast and usable.
 It not only reiterated what was taught to me by my father, but added a vast amount of knowledge that I had either forgotten or never had the chance to learn.
 Staff at MGS were helpful and quick to respond to any and all questions within 24 to 48 hours of me sending a message and in some cases the same day.
-I also have degree in Business which was completed at an online school, I found MGS staff were refreshing as the college would take weeks to respond if they ever responded.
-I found the information provided is useful and detailed to prepare me for opening of my shop.
+I also have a degree in Business which was completed at an online school, I found MGS staff were refreshing as the college would take weeks to respond if they ever responded.
+I found the information provided is useful and detailed to prepare me for the opening of my shop.
 I had already developed an LLC as an NRA instructor and am setting up a shop in Greenville, Kentucky.
 I am currently waiting on the ATF to complete my FFL and start doing work in a shop by my home.
 I feel this course of instruction is a great place to start in becoming a gunsmith and a great refresher for anyone that has a little or even a lot of experience.
 The course is worth the time required to complete it and will not disappoint anyone willing to learn.

 January Student Spotlight – Dan Lauver